Sopotnia Mała

 Sopotnia Mała is a village in the administrative district of Gmina Jeleśnia, within Żywiec County, Silesian Voivodeship, in southern Poland.
-It lies approximately 7 km south-west of Jeleśnia, 11 km south-east of Żywiec, and 75 km south of the regional capital Katowice.

 History

 Following the 1939 Invasion of Poland, which started World War II, Sopotnia Mała was occupied by Nazi Germany and annexed to the German Province of Upper Silesia.
 The Red Army captured the village on 10 February 1945, ending the Nazi occupation.